 Where professional services are heading

-We are living in a commercial environment where routine tasks are becoming increasingly automated and require far less human input – this will almost certainly include buying financial products and investments.
+We are living in a commercial environment where routine tasks are becoming increasingly automated and require far less human input – this will include the purchase of financial products and investments.

 So, earnings for transactions will come under more pressure.